-You and the doctor or nurse will talk about the next steps for helping you stay healthy.
+You and the doctor or nurse will talk about next steps for helping you stay healthy.
 Together, you can decide which screenings or follow-up services are right for you.

-If you have health goals, like losing weight or quitting smoking, you and your doctor or nurse can make a plan to help you meet these goals.
+If you have health goals, like losing weight or quitting smoking, you and your doctor or nurse can also make a plan to help you meet these goals.

 Take Action: Get Ready